 Conduct complex award management activities and provide oversight to other employees, including monitoring and managing accounts, audits, evaluations and reporting.

 Provide information and direct assistance required to complete contract and grant closeouts.

 Bachelor's Degree required, along with 2 years of administrative/budgeting experience.

 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.*

-Classified Title: Sr. Grants & Contracts Analyst Role/Level/Range: ATP/04/PD Starting Salary Range: $59,280 - $81,435 annually (commensurate with experience) Employee group: Full Time Schedule: 37.5/ Monday - Friday Exempt Status: Exempt Location: Homewood Campus Department name: Center for Technology in Education (CTE) Personnel area: School of Education
+Classified Title: Sr. Grants & Contracts Analyst Role/Level/Range: ATP/04/PD Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F 8:00-4:30 Exempt Status: Exempt Location: Hybrid/School of Public Health Department name: Bioethics Institute Personnel area: Academic and Business Centers

 The successful candidate(s) for this position will be subject to a pre-employment background check.